DEFRA/nipts-pts-checker-web-ui/README.md

 Try to install eslint & jest runner extion in visial studio code

 In project root
-include
-.env files for project settings and include below setting to start PORT=4000
+Create .env files for project settings and include below setting to start or copy (env.sample.txt) and rename to .env
+Content of Env file
+PORT=4000
 HOST=localhost